Master of Science: Statistics

 For students completing a MS degree without thesis: In the last semester before graduation, the student will make an oral presentation, under the supervision of one or two faculty members.
 This talk will be assessed by an advisory committee.

 For students completing a MS degree with thesis: Students are required to write a Master’s thesis under the supervision of a graduate faculty member, give an oral presentation, and defend it before an examining committee.
 The examining committee is composed of a supervisor (Chair of the examining committee) and at least two other faculty members.
-All members of the committee need to be graduate or doctoral faculty in the department.
+All members of the committee need to be graduate or doctoral faculty.
 The process of completing the thesis requirement is as follows: